Humpback whales off of Salt Cay.

 Depending on the mood of the whales, the ocean conditions, and other factors, it may be possible to snorkel with the whales.

-If the opportunity presents, we highly recommend taking advantage of it.
+If the opportunity presents itself, take advantage of it.
 An in-water encounter will be an unforgettable experience.